Robbepop/tyname/README.md

-# ty_name - Type names on stable Rust
+# tyname - Type names on stable Rust

 **WORKS ON STABLE RUST**